meilisearch/documentation/learn/cookbooks/docker.md

   meilisearch --import-dump /meili_data/dumps/20200813-042312213.dump
 ```

 Note that exporting and importing dumps require using command-line arguments.
-[For more information on how to use Docker to run Meilisearch with CLI options, refer to this guide's relevant section.](#passing-instance-options-with-cli-arguments)
+[For more information on how to run Meilisearch with CLI options and Docker, refer to this guide's relevant section.](#passing-instance-options-with-cli-arguments)

 ::: warning
 If you are storing your data in a persistent volume as instructed in [the data persistency section](#data-persistency), you must delete `/meili_data/data.ms` in that volume before importing a dump.